bbergeron0/mntrun/README.md

-mntrun - mounts binds and overlays inside an ephemeral namespace
+mntrun - mounts binds and overlays inside an ephemeral mount namespace, and runs a command in it.

 Usage: `mntrun [-dhv] [-b source dest] [-o|-m lower upper workdir mountpoint] command`